-Answer: No. However, in order to reduce the risk of false alerts due to end-user scanner misconfigurations, manufacturers are strongly encouraged to follow the recommendations below.
+Answer: No. However, in order to reduce the risk of false alerts due to end-user scanner misconfigurations, manufacturers are strongly encouraged follow recommendations below.

 Serial and batch numbers should preferably:

 - Contain only uppercase letters; - Not include special characters (eg. hyphens, question marks, etc.); and - Avoid the use of the letters "I", "O", "Y" and "Z".